carlsborg/dust/README.md

 And so does this:

-> dust$ @worker0 sleep 10 && echo '5 second sleep - DONE!' &
+> dust$ @worker0 sleep 10 && echo '10 second sleep done!' &

 > dust$ @worker0 ls -l /var/log/boot.log